qatrackplus/qatrackplus/docs/install/linux_upgrade_from_02X.rst

     sudo mysql --password=qatrackpass --database qatrackplus -e "SELECT COUNT(*) from qa_testlistinstance;"

-Assuming your database restoration was successfull, you may now proceed with upgrading the database to v0.3.0.
+Assuming your database restoration was successful, you may now proceed with upgrading the database to v0.3.0.